selectr4u/lua-binary-search-tree/README.md

 # lua-binary-search-tree
 a lua implementation of a binary search tree made for the sole purpose of reinforcing my a-level knowledge on binary trees

+it implements adding nodes, pre order traversal, in order traversal, and post order traversal as well as getting depth of a node and a node from a value.

 # Examples